Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \paragraph{Filter feature selection}

 We evaluate three filter methods, all using mutual information~\cite{kraskov2004estimating} as the dependency measure~$q(\cdot)$.
-This measure can capture arbitrary dependencies rather than, e.g., just linear correlations. \emph{MI} denotes a univariate filter (cf.~Equation~\ref{eq:afs:univariate-filter}), while \emph{FCBF} (cf.~Equation~\ref{eq:afs:fcbf}) and \emph{mRMR} (cf.~Equation~\ref{eq:afs:mrmr-linear}) are multivariate.
-Since mutual information has no fixed upper bound, we normalize its value per dataset and cross-validation fold to improve the comparability of feature-set quality.
-For \emph{FCBF} and \emph{MI}, we normalize the individual features' qualities such that selecting all features yields a quality of~1 and selecting no feature yields a quality of~0.
+This measure can capture arbitrary dependencies rather than, e.g., just linear ones. \emph{MI} denotes a univariate filter (cf.~Equation~\ref{eq:afs:univariate-filter}), while \emph{FCBF} (cf.~Equation~\ref{eq:afs:fcbf}) and \emph{mRMR} (cf.~Equation~\ref{eq:afs:mrmr-linear}) are multivariate.
+We normalize the mutual-information values per dataset and cross-validation fold to improve comparability: For \emph{FCBF} and \emph{MI}, we scale the individual features' qualities with a constant such that the overall objective value is in $[0, 1]$.
 For \emph{mRMR}, we min-max-normalize all mutual-information values to $[0,1]$, so the overall objective is in $[-1,1]$.

 \paragraph{Wrapper feature selection}